-But, unfortunately, it has the ghosts from the past.
+But, unfortunately, it has ghosts from the past.
 The House of Terror is a museum that exhibits photos, memorabilia, stories, and other things that commemorate the awful things that happened back in the 20th century during and after the wars.

-It is an eye opener.
-There many factors in history that we know so little about and I do believe that one of the many things to get to know a city is by knowing its history.
+Why should you visit it?
+It is an eye-opener.
+There are many factors in history that we know so little about, and I do believe that one of the many things to get to know a city is by knowing its history.
 Although the museum has a hefty entrance fee, still go for it even you’re not that interested in Hungarian history.

-Few things to remember.
+Few things to remember:

-Be respectful when you’re in the museum; because remember, even though this museum is not the louvre with famous artists in it, the House of Terror houses some of Hungary’s war memorabilia that represents some of the worse things that happened in the country.
+Be respectful when you’re in the museum; because remember, even though this museum is not the louver with famous artists in it, the House of Terror houses some of Hungary’s war memorabilia that represents some of the worse things that happened in the country.